 |13.
 Ephesians||26.
 Joel||39.
 2 John|

-A listing of the final 22 Bible books that were read after
+A list of the final 22 Bible books read after the 39 openings

 |1.
 Exodus||9.
 Ezra||16.
 Lamentations|